microsoft/sqlworkshops/sql2019lab/03_Availability.md

 <p><b><a name="activitysteps">Activity Steps</a></b></p>

 All scripts for this activity can be found in the **sql2019lab\03_Availability\adr** folder.
 The database will be created as part of this activity.
 There is no need to restore a separate database.
+The scripts will create a database with a data file of 10Gb and transaction log of 10Gb so there is plenty of space for the activity.

 **Note**: *For Linux installations change the path to /var/opt/mssql/data in the T-SQL notebook and T-SQL scripts.*